 This standard provides criteria for the allocation of general and administrative (G&A) expenses to final cost objectives and furnishes guidelines for the type of expense that should be included in the G&A expense pool.
 It also establishes that G&A expense shall be allocated on a cost input base that represents total activity.

 G&A expenses must be incurred for managing and administering the whole business unit and must be grouped in a separate cost pool and allocated only to final cost objectives.

 FAR 31.203(d) requires G&A expenses be allocated to final cost objectives through a base that contains unallowable costs.

 This standard provides criteria for the accounting of acquisition costs of material, provides guidance on using inventory costing methods, and improves the measurement and assignment of costs to cost objectives.

-Requires written policies and procedures (a given for all CAS), direct items clearly identified, and insignificant items may be treated as indirect.
+CAS 411 further states that written policies and procedures are required, direct items must be clearly identified, and insignificant items may be treated as indirect.

 This standard establishes the composition of pension costs, the basis of measurement, and the criteria for assigning pension costs to cost accounting periods.
 CAS 413 addresses the accounting treatment of actuarial gains and losses and the allocation of pension costs to segments of an organization.

 Think primarily defined benefit plans which require complex actuarial calculations for sufficient funding of benefits.
 While ERISA deals primarily with the funding aspect, CAS 412 deals with the cost accounting treatment.

 FAR 31.205-6(j)(1) makes CAS 412 applicable to all contracts, even contracts which are not CAS-covered or subject only to modified CAS-coverage.
 Auditors should ensure that proposed or claimed pension costs, where significant, are in compliance with the provisions of CAS 412.